- Who we are

 - What we do

-The Yorkshire Schools Pilgrimage has been coordinated by the Archbishop’s Youth Trust.
-112 students, staff and the Archbishop depart to Taizé on Saturday 15 July from Bishopthorpe Palace and will return the following weekend.
+The Yorkshire Schools Pilgrimage was coordinated by the Archbishop’s Youth Trust.
+112 students, staff and the Archbishop departed to Taizé on Saturday 15 July from Bishopthorpe Palace and returned the following weekend.

 I have just completed my second visit to Taize and once again I have been in awe of the impact this place has on the young people who pilgrimage here.

 This year was different to my first visit, in fact Brother Paolo warned us of the difficulty that some have here on their second visit when they expect a repeat of their first.